‘Unlimited’ is a funny thing.

 Hell, if I wanted to, I could buy a physical copy of the book, scan it into my computer, use text-recognition software (also free) to turn it into an ebook, and then distribute the thing myself (returning the book to the store afterward).

-The point is not that I want to do these things — I would much rather pay a reasonable fee through Amazon or some other online service than pirate a book — but that I CAN, and that there’s nothing the publishing industry can do to stop me.
+The point is not that I want to do these things, I would much rather pay a reasonable fee through Amazon or some other online service than pirate a book.
+The point is that I can and there’s nothing the publishing industry can do to stop me.

 This tactic makes sense from the standpoint of someone who thinks of themselves as above the human race in some way, but come on, we all suffer or succeed together.
 The net benefits of having a universally educated and successful world population would greatly outweigh the benefits of being one of a few successful and educated people upon a planet filled with ignorant individuals.

-I don’t have all the answers, but we’ll need some if the large publishers of the world are going to be convinced that they need a new business model.
-If I (and people like me) aren’t fast enough in convincing them, these publishers will die off, and, despite their lack of imagination, I think that would be a net-loss for everyone, as they still have a lot of value to give to the world, should they choose to.
+I don’t have all the answers, but we’ll need some if the large publishers of the world are going to be convinced to try new business models.
+If I (and people like me) aren’t successful in convincing them, these publishers will die off, and I think that would be a net-loss for everyone, as they still have a lot of value to provide to the world.

-What we need, though, are new solutions; new business models and ways of thinking that will help the old guard come down from their ivory towers and share the wealth, benefitting themselves as a result of benefitting others.
+What we need, though, are new solutions, new business models and ways of thinking that will help the old guard come down from their ivory towers and share the wealth, enriching themselves as a result of enriching others.

 Until then, all I can do is quietly curse their hoarding of knowledge and hope for a better future where that isn’t the case.